|

 On 3rd April a US judge finds Microsoft guilty of abusing its monopoly position in the computer marketplace.

 Political unrest in Zimbabwe over the issue of land reform leads to the occupation of white-owned farms by so-called "war veterans".
-Two white farmers are murdered.
+David Stevens, a white farmer, is abducted from his farm and murdered on 15th April.
+Five other farmers who try to help him are also abducted.
+They are released later, badly beaten.
+Another farmer, Martin Olds, is killed four days later.

-The Easter headlines are dominated by the story of six-year-old Elian Gonzalez, who is reunited with his Cuban father, having been seized at gunpoint by US Federal Agents from the home of relatives in Miami.
+The Easter headlines are dominated by the story of a six-year-old Cuban boy, Elian Gonzalez.
+On 22nd April the boy is seized at gunpoint by US Federal Agents from the home of his relatives in Miami (who wanted to keep him in the USA) and reunited with his Cuban father (who wanted to take him back to Cuba).

 |